KwanLab/Autometa/docs/source/nextflow-workflow.rst

 .. image:: ../img/slurm_partitions_quickstart.png

-Next, generate a new file called slurm_nextflow.config via nano:
+Next, generate a new file called ``slurm_nextflow.config`` via nano:

 .. code-block:: bash

     nano slurm_nextflow.config

-Then copy the following code block into that new file:
+Then copy the following code block into that new file ("agrp" is the slurm partition to use in our case):

 .. code-block:: bash

     profiles {
             slurm {
                 process.executor       = "slurm"
-                process.queue = "queue" // <<-- change this to whatever your partition is called
+                process.queue          = "agrp" // <<-- change this to whatever your partition is called
-                // queue is the slurm partition to use in our case docker.enabled         = true
+                docker.enabled         = true
                 docker.userEmulation   = true
                 singularity.enabled    = false